-Another reason to constantly run experiments is because we as humans, tend to assume due to our biases, so it’s always good to double check with hard data.
+Another reason to constantly run experiments is that we as humans, tend to assume due to our biases, so it’s always good to double-check with hard data.

-As you can see, price was influencing the decisions of people, as we were able to lower the cost per conversion by almost $2 and increase conversion rate by almost 4%.
+As you can see, the price was influencing the decisions of people, as we were able to lower the cost per conversion by almost $2 and increase the conversion rate by almost 4%.

 USE MULTIPLE PLATFORMS TO BECOME OMNIPRESENT

 If you’ve ever seen “Attention = Revenue” you’ve seen the truth.
 The more people know about your product or company the more likely they are to take action on your offerings, it’s that simple.